xStarbound/xStarbound/doc/lua/npc.md

 #### `ItemDescriptor` npc.getItemSlot(`ItemSlot` slot)

 Returns the item currently in the specified item slot.
 See above for valid values for `slot`.
+Any extra item slots defined in the NPC's variant config (e.g., `"sheathedprimary"` and `"sheathedalt"`, used for stowed/secondary weapons by many NPC variants) are also allowed as an argument to this binding, but not for `npc.setItemSlot`.

 ---

 #### `void` npc.disableWornArmor(`bool` disable)

 Set whether the NPC should not gain status effects from the equipped armour.
-Armour will still be visually equipped.
+Armour will still be visually equipped and (if the NPC is mastered by xStarbound) any movement parameter overrides from worn armour still apply.

 ---